-It can be traumatic and difficult to lose your job, perhaps for performance-related issues, or for some other justifiable reason — but it can be even worse if you’ve been wrongfully terminated by your employer.
+It can be traumatic and difficult to lose your job, perhaps for issues related to performance, or for some other justifiable reason.
+However, it can be even worse if you’ve been wrongfully terminated by your employer.

 While employers are usually entitled to terminate their employees without cause, the law does extend protections to employees who have been terminated wrongfully.
 In a wrongful termination dispute, you may be eligible to receive significant compensation: for back pay, future earnings, punitive damages, and attorney’s fees.